strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Kafka transactions provide an essential means of ensuring data reliability and integrity, making them a crucial feature of the Kafka platform.
 However, these advantages come at the cost of reduced throughput and additional latency, which may require some tuning.
-If not monitored, hanging transactions can be a concrete risk for cluster stability.
+If not monitored, hanging transactions can have an impact on your cluster availability.